 Ron Weasley - low self-esteem

 Ron Weasley is the youngest son in a large family with many children.
-His older brothers are talented, active, and always in the spotlight, and Ron constantly compares himself to them and not in his favor.
-He considers himself too "ordinary" and suffers from low self-esteem.
+His older brothers are talented, active, and always in the spotlight, and Ron constantly compares himself to them, to his own detriment.
+He considers himself too "ordinary" and struggles with low self-esteem.

-Ron is sensitive to criticism and comments people make at him, he’s afraid to express his own creative ideas, he longs for praise and approval from others.
-Ron, like all people with low self-esteem, tends to criticize not only himself but also his loved ones.
-Not accepting himself as he is, in the absence of balance and inner harmony, Ron subconsciously begins to look for flaws in friends, family, and the world around him.
-As he grows up, Ron increasingly expresses his dissatisfaction and criticism.
+Ron is sensitive to criticism and others' comments, afraid to express his creative ideas, and yearns for praise and approval from others.
+Like all people with low self-esteem, he tends to criticize not only himself but also his loved ones.
+Unable to accept himself as he is and lacking balance and inner harmony, Ron subconsciously begins to seek flaws in friends, family, and the world around him.
+As he grows older, Ron increasingly expresses his dissatisfaction and criticism.

-Such people are very easily amenable to third parties’ suggestions (for example, Ron easily believed that Harry did not consider him his friend).
-Low self-esteem incites irritability, jealousy, self-condemnation, doesn’t allow a person to believe that they’re able to achieve success and be interesting to others.
+Such people are easily influenced by others' suggestions (for example, Ron quickly believed that Harry did not consider him a friend).
+Low self-esteem fosters irritability, jealousy, self-condemnation, and prevents a person from believing they can achieve success and be interesting to others.

 Here you can find a free self-esteem test